wp-plugins/wp-admin-bar-removal/readme.txt

  * [Memory Load Consumption db size Usage Indicator](http://wordpress.org/plugins/wp-memory-db-indicator/) (new)
- * [Header and Footer Log](http://wordpress.org/plugins/wp-header-footer-log/) Only For Developers (and advanced users) == Installation == before install this plugin, is reccomended, but is not needed, to unflag -> personal options -> show admin bar/toolbar -> when viewing site/on dashboard
+ * [Header and Footer Log](http://wordpress.org/plugins/wp-header-footer-log/) Only For Developers (and advanced users) == Installation == before install this plugin, is reccomended, but is not needed, to unflag -> personal options -> show admin bar/toolbar -> when viewing site/on DashBoard
 = How to install (manual) =
 1. Download
 2. Upload it into your plugins directory from Plugin Add Feature or FTP